lloydroc/lloydroc.github.io/content/post/c/unix-daemon-example.md

 Before we begin let's start some with some nomenclature.
 We will be creating a SysV traditional daemon.
 This is actually not recommended. "*Modern daemons should follow a simpler yet more powerful scheme (here called "new-style" daemons), as implemented by systemd(1).*"

 The daemon C code example isn't trivial and there are number of concepts needed to be understood.
-The first concept used by the example is known as the "double fork".
+The first concept used by the example is known as the *"double fork"*.
 The double fork is the safest way to run a daemon since the resultant daemon has no way to acquire a controlling terminal - tty.
 Also, by doing a second fork we prevent zombie process and the daemon will run as a true orphan process.
 The end result is the daemon's parent process will be the `init` process and there is no way for the process to open up a controlling terminal.

 ### Double Fork Steps